keptn/keptn.github.io/CONTRIBUTING.md

 If possible, also attach screenshots that illustrate the bug.
 * If you want to do the work on an issue, include that information in your description of the issue.

-## Guidelines for working on documentation in development or already released documentation

-If you want to work on an issue or enhancement, two questions arise:
-1. Does it relate to a *new feature* that is not yet released?
-1. Does it relate to an *already released* Keptn version?

-Currently, the Keptn project follows the approach outlined below.
-For clarification, an example is used in which the Keptn project recently released `0.13.x` and is currently working on `0.14.x`.
-These release versions will of course increase when the release train moves on.

-**Documentation for new features**

-For the new `0.14.x` release, a folder in [./content/docs](https://github.com/keptn/keptn.github.io/tree/master/content/docs) is available, which receives documentation for new features or breaking changes.
-This folder is *hidden*  and not publically rendered.
-This is controlled with the `ignoreFiles` flag in [config.toml](https://github.com/keptn/keptn.github.io/blob/master/config.toml).

-> Update the content in folder `0.14.x` when documentation for a new feature is needed.

-**Documentation for already released Keptn versions**

-For all previous releases like `0.13.x`, `0.12.x`, and lower, a folder in [./content/docs](https://github.com/keptn/keptn.github.io/tree/master/content/docs) is available.
-If a fix or enhancement of an already released version is needed, the documentation update needs to go into the corresponding folder **and** into the documentation for the release under development if the change is valid for upcoming releases too.

-> Update the content in the corresponding folder of the Keptn release **and** in the current folder that is in development.
-Consequently, your PR will target at least two folders if the change is relevant for the upcoming releases too.

 ## Fork and clone the repository

 Perform the following steps to create a copy of this repository on your local machine:

 1. Fork the Keptn repository:

-     - Log into Github (or create a GitHub account and then log into it).
+     - Log into GitHub (or create a GitHub account and then log into it).
      - Go to the [Keptn docs repository](https://github.com/keptn/keptn.github.io).
      - Click the **Fork** button at the top of the screen.
-     - Choose the user for the fork from the options you are given, usually your Github ID.
+     - Choose the user for the fork from the options you are given, usually your GitHub ID.

    A copy of this repository is available in your GitHub account.